-In the US, the tobacco environment is regulated at both the federal level (by the Food and Drug Administration (the "FDA") and Federal Trade Commission (the "FTC")) and state level and there is therefore a risk that either federal or state regulation or both may become materially more intrusive or adverse.
+In the US, the tobacco environment is regulated at both the federal level (by the FDA and Federal Trade Commission (the "FTC")) and state level and there is therefore a risk that either federal or state regulation or both may become materially more intrusive or adverse.
 Any future increases in the regulation of the tobacco industry in the US or elsewhere could therefore result in a substantial decline in the demand for tobacco products.
-Current or future restrictions or bans relating to, amongst other things, product flavouring (e.g. in November 2018, the FDA proposed a ban on menthol in combustible tobacco products) or to product packaging or nicotine level, may require manufacturers to review and adapt their product portfolio.
-For further discussion of US regulation, please see the "Regulation in the US" section below.
+Current or future restrictions or bans relating to, among other things, product flavouring (for example, in November 2018, the FDA proposed a ban on menthol in combustible tobacco products) or to product labelling or maximum nicotine levels, may require manufacturers to review and adapt their product portfolio.